raspberrypilearning/getting-started-web-dev/en/step_6.md

 [[[three-text-tiles]]]

-You can add more style to any elements on your webpage.
+You can add more style to any elements on your webpage:

 ![A strip of examples with gradients, dashed borders, and rounded corners.](images/borders-corners.png)